marouanadiallo/marouanadiallo/README.md

 ## Hi, I'm Alpha-marouana DIALLO

-I'm passionate about computer science, especially everything to do with web application analysis and design.
-Which leads me to say that I have a full-stack profile.
+I'm passionate about computer science, particularly in the analysis and design of web applications, which makes me a full-stack developer.

-Being fullstack is good, but focusing and mastering some of the piramid is better, in my opinion.
-So, after careful consideration, I'm spending more time on JAVA|Spring backend palettes and the Azure cloud linked to this technology that I've chosen to master.
+While being full-stack is valuable, I believe that focusing and excelling in specific areas is even more beneficial.
+Therefore, after careful consideration, I am dedicating more time to Java and Spring backend development, as well as utilizing the Azure cloud associated with this technology that I have chosen to master.

+When I'm not coding, you can find me playing basketball, cooking up new recipes, or enjoying manga.
+I'm an active member of several tech communities and enjoy sharing my knowledge through blog posts and tutorials.

+> Feel free to check out my projects on GitHub to see my work in action.
+>
+> You can reach out to me on [LinkedIn](https://www.linkedin.com/in/alpha-marouana-diallo-124690144/)

 --

 What I'm currently doing:

-- 🔭 I’m currently working on CompensationTool project for my brother-in-law.
+- 🔭 I’m currently working on the CompensationTool project for my brother-in-law.
-- 🌱 I’m currently reading and practice [Spring Security in Action, Second Edition: Spilca, Laurentiu]([https://duckduckgo.com](https://www.google.com/search?q=Spring+Security+IN+ACTION+second+edition+by+Laurentiu&rlz=1C1UEAD_frFR1080FR1080&oq=Spring+Security+IN+ACTION+second+edition+by+Laurentiu&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIHCAEQIRigATIHCAIQIRigAdIBBzY3MWowajeoAgiwAgHxBQ8SlrVOUF2X8QUPEpa1TlBdlw&sourceid=chrome&ie=UTF-8))
+- 🌱I’m currently reading and practicing "Spring Security in Action, Second Edition" by Laurentiu Spilca.
-- 📺 For keeping my frontend skills and continue to improved those, I prepare and shared my knowlege on live from twitch.
-[My channel](https://www.twitch.tv/alphamarouana]
+- 📺 To maintain and improve my Frontend skills, I prepare and share my knowledge live on Twitch [My channel](https://www.twitch.tv/alphamarouana)